john-itcsolutions/smart-web-postgresql-grpc/README.md

 On microk8s you will need to have available, and allow for, 16GB of RAM at least, and 4 cpus in your 'kubeflow' virtual machine.

 Any compute assistance you can obtain from extra gpu & RAM (NVIDIA standard CUDA graphics cards), is valuable.
+To enable NVIDIA CUDA support:

+`microk8s enable gpu`

 ##     On kubeflow node: